RaHuL13-8/SportsMatch/README.md

 ## Credits

-SportsMatch was developed by Rahul Pandove, Anagh Benjwal, Soham Ghosh, and Jaithra M as part of the Geeks-for-Geeks Solcing for India Hackathon 2023.
+SportsMatch was developed by Rahul Pandove, Anagh Benjwal, Soham Ghosh, and Jaithra M as part of the Geeks-for-Geeks Solving for India Hackathon 2023.